 Simon B. Elliott State Park

 Picnicking: Picnicking amidst towering pine and oak trees is a treat for the whole family.
-The park offers ample parking, tables, three reservable picnic pavilions, drinking water and composting restrooms.
+The park offers ample parking, tables, three reservable picnic pavilions, drinking water and non-flush restrooms.
+The pavilion brochure has details on the pavilions.

-Fishing: Fishing in small mountain streams surrounding the park offers sport for those who like to walk and fish in uncrowded streams for native and stocked trout.
+Fishing: Fishing in small mountain streams surrounding the park offers sport for those who like to walk and fish in uncrowded streams for native trout.

 Hunting and Firearms: About 234 acres are open to hunting, trapping and the training of dogs during established seasons.
-Common game species are deer, turkey, rabbit, pheasant and squirrel.
-Thousands of acres of surrounding Moshannon State Forest are open for hunting
+Common game species are deer, turkey, rabbit, grouse and squirrel.
+Thousands of acres of surrounding Moshannon State Forest are open for hunting.

 Hunting woodchucks, also known as groundhogs, is prohibited.
 Dog training is only permitted from the day following Labor Day through March 31 in designated hunting areas.
 The Department of Conservation and Natural Resources and the Pennsylvania Game Commission rules and regulations apply.
 Contact the park office for ADA accessible hunting information.